 Fall is one of the best times to visit Georgia due to the crisp temperatures and the gorgeous changing of the leaves throughout the state.
-If you’re looking to make the most of this season, keep reading for the 15 most beautiful places to experience fall in Georgia.
+If you’re looking to make the most of this season, keep reading for the 16 most beautiful places to experience fall in Georgia.

 Discover the most popular state parks for leaf watching, like Amicalola Falls, Fort Mountain, and Cloudland Canyon.
 Additionally, we’ll also cover hidden gems for fall colors in Georgia, like Gibbs Gardens in Ball Ground.

-Note that peak fall foliage in Georgia typically occurs towards the end of October or early November.
 However, if you’d like to keep track of the leaves changing in the state, you’ll want to check out Georgia Leaf Watch.
-This website is affiliated with Georgia State Parks and is updated each year with photos, tips, and predictions for the Georgia fall leaves schedule.
+This official website is affiliated with Georgia State Parks and is updated each year with photos, tips, and predictions for the Georgia fall leaves schedule.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.